|

 God’s will in your life

 tell us we still need to be strong?
-If God strengthens us, shouldn’t we be
+If God has strengthened us, then shouldn’t we

 supposed to take His potential and manifest it in the natural realm; otherwise